siddhpatil6/AndroidInterview-Questions/README.md

 2. It relieves the developer from thread management.

-3.It provides the developers various types of queues for storing the tasks.
+3. It provides the developers various types of queues for storing the tasks.
 It also provides various mechanisms for handling the scenario in which a task is rejected by the queue when it is full.

 ## How does Executor work?
 To simply put, the work of an executor is to execute tasks .
 The executor picks up a thread from the threadpool to execute a task.
 If a thread is not available and new threads cannot be created, then the executor stores these tasks in a queue.
 A task can also be removed from the queue.
 If the queue is full, then the queue will start rejecting the tasks.(Rejection of tasks can be handled).